eguneys/celeste-jumping/README.md

 ### Fixing a rounding bug on movement

 To make the wall slide slower, I multiplied `x_friction` by a factor like 1.2.
 This made `p.dy` to be a value less than 0.5.
-The player's movement stopped as `p.dy` were 0.
+The player's movement stopped as `flr(p.dy)` were 0.
 This is a bug on our object movement code, so let's revisit that:

         function object_move(obj)